If your pay program for nonexempt employees isn’t kosher, you’ll likely be confronted with legal hassles.

 16 Best Practices to Stay out of Legal Trouble with Employees — Generally, in human resources, companies find themselves in legal hot water because they inadvertently make mistakes with their employees.
 It’s important to triple down on preventative measures and responses to legal hazards when necessary.
 Here are Biz Coach tips.

 Employee Records: Which Ones to Save and for How Long — You don’t want to keep unnecessary employee records.
 Nor do you want to make a rash decision on whether to destroy records.
 Here are the laws you need to know.

-The Planning That’s Vital to Pay Competitive Wages for Performance — Two of the most salient steps you can take in management – create a compensation plan that competitively pays your employees and rewards them for excellence.
+HR — Compensation Strategies to Retain High Performers — Two of the most salient steps you can take in management – create a compensation plan that competitively pays your employees and rewards them for excellence.
 Enlightened compensation plans inspire performance and incentivize productivity.

 Tips for Handling Your Employees’ Wage Garnishments — Handling wage garnishments of your employees’ paychecks – including communication – is a very sensitive issue.
 Here are four management tips.